SokuDev/SokuMods/README.md

 *This replaces an old deprecated module of the same name that was SokuEngine-exclusive and buggy.*

+### InGameHostlist

+**Overhauls the netplay menu by adding an in-game graphical lobby/hostlist connected to the Discord host list bot.**

+*The mod is connected to Konni only, not Parvati.
+Hopefully your server will move to Konni soon.*

 ### LabTool

 **Enhance practice mode by adding fast character position save/reset, character state colors, and frame data info.**